-Seeking to put God’s love into action, Tulsa Habitat for Humanity brings people together to build homes, communities and hope.
+Seeking to put God’s love into action, Tulsa Habitat for Humanity brings people together to build homes, communities, and hope.
 Tulsa Habitat for Humanity does not give away homes.
 Instead, we provide access to the opportunity of homeownership for hardworking, deserving individuals and families in our community.
-Through house sponsorships, individual donations and volunteer time, we build quality, affordable and attractive houses.
-These homes are sold to families through 0%-interest loans.
+Through house sponsorships, individual donations, and volunteer time, we build homes that are quality, safe, affordable, and beautiful.
+These homes are sold to families with 0%-interest loans.

 The Kendall-Whittier neighborhood, located between University of Tulsa and downtown, bordered by BNSF Railroad, 11th Street, Harvard and Utica, will be the strategic focus area for Tulsa Habitat for Humanity.
 There are approximately 300 vacant lots in the area and many condemned and substandard houses.
 Collective impact is a progressive, innovative approach to social change.
 It gathers people and organizations to work together to create lasting solutions to social problems on a large scale with coordinated efforts around clearly defined outcomes.